marcoparello/CTF-Writeups/BCACTF-5/crypto/Vinegar-Times-3.md

 redwine
 ```

-I then used “redwine” as the key for Cipher 1 to decrypt `seooizmt`, which resulted in:
+I then used “redwine” as the key to decrypt `seooizmt`, which resulted in:

 ```txt
 balsamic
 ```

-I then used “balsamic” as the key for Cipher 2 to decrypt `bdoloeinbdjmmyg`, which resulted in:
+I then used “balsamic” as the key to decrypt `bdoloeinbdjmmyg`, which resulted in:

 ```txt
 addtosaladyummy